astropy/astropy/docs/io/ascii/write.rst

   2 4
   3 9

-All of the input Reader table formats supported by `astropy.io.ascii` for reading are also supported for writing.
+Most of the input table :ref:`supported_formats` for reading are also available for writing.
 This provides a great deal of flexibility in the format for writing.
 The example below writes the data as a LaTeX table, using the option to send the output to ``sys.stdout`` instead of a file::

-  >>> ascii.write(data, sys.stdout, Writer=ascii.Latex)
+  >>> ascii.write(data, sys.stdout, format='latex')
   \begin{table}
   \begin{tabular}{cc}
   x & y \\